camunda/camunda/docs/src/operate-user-guide/resolve-incidents-update-variables.md

 ```

-In the Operate interface, you’ll see that the workflow instance has an [“Incident”](https://docs.zeebe.io/reference/incidents.html), which means there’s a problem with workflow execution that needs to be fixed before the workflow instance can progress to the next step.
+In the Operate interface, you should now see that the workflow instance has an [“Incident”](https://docs.zeebe.io/reference/incidents.html), which means there’s a problem with workflow execution that needs to be fixed before the workflow instance can progress to the next step.

 ![operate-incident-workflow-view](/operate-user-guide/img/Operate-Workflow-View-Incident.png)

 Operate provides tools for diagnosing and resolving incidents.
-Let’s go through this step-by-step.
+Let’s go through incident diagnosis and resolution step-by-step.

 When we inspect the workflow instance, we can see exactly what our incident is: `Expected to evaluate condition 'orderValue>=100' successfully, but failed because: Cannot compare values of different types: STRING and INTEGER`.